This article has been revised from the original version.

-The company credits its unique employees and push to asset-backed lending for garnering its record-setting returns amid a high interest rate environment.
+The company credits its unique employees and focus on alternative assets such as asset-backed lending for its continued growth amid a high interest rate environment.

 The firm now manages assets on behalf of 1,100 clients and has seen an uptick in client interest since macroeconomic headwinds brought on by the Covid-19 pandemic exposed many stock market investors to loss and uncertainty.